TommyTechh/AwesomeChat/README.md

 Reasoning for missing functionality:
 Sadly i did not have enough time to implement everything within the timeframe that i initially set for myself.
 I ended up getting sick for a few days where i wanted to spend most of the day on the project and then i had to do school related work on top of this assignment and also volunteer work.

 Furthermore, there was alot of the things i needed to learn which has been great.
 I now understand how to query in firestore and how firebase auth works.
 I've also learned more about configuring for android specifically.
+So overall a really awesome exercise.

 Dependencies used:
 react-native-splash-screen